 This bacteria is not harmful and is normally not a health threat.
 Although they are not pathogenic, they cause ongoing staining in your laundry, sinks, tubs, fixtures, appliances, and even your dishes.

 The most widely accepted method is to “super- chlorinate” the well or “shock” it with sodium hypochlorite (bleach).
-The CT Dept of Public Health recommends a semi-annual well chlorination.
+The CT Dept of Public Health recommends semi-annual well chlorination.